mkody/mkody/README.md

 - [Rita.moe](https://rita.moe/), just a small place to host files/mails/code with people I can trust.

-#### Thins I'm working on
+#### Things I'm working on

 - [toonsquad](https://toonsquad.co/), a cartoon tracking service with the goal of also being a source to learn more about the production and the people behind the shows.
-- [Double-Clic](http://double-clic.show/), a short weekly <small>(maybe triweekly in the future)</small> French podcast to keep being up-to-date with subjects that I think interest a lot of Internet passionates.
+- [Double-Clic](http://double-clic.show/), a short weekly (maybe triweekly in the future) French podcast to keep being up-to-date with subjects that I think interest a lot of Internet passionates.
 The format is based on what _Les Croissants_ did every morning, and I want to cover most subjects that [NoLife](https://en.wikipedia.org/wiki/Nolife_(TV_channel)) did and maybe more.
 - pods.onl, a software and service so you can launch and host your podcast without signing for weird terms and exclusivity.
 And you get a nice website that you can customize with your own template.